Helen Smith (New Zealand politician): Biography

+Smith organised a 1974 petition to Parliament criticising Porirua MP Gerry Wall for introducing the Hospitals Amendment Bill, which proposed to restrict therapeutic abortions to public hospitals.
+Wall said the petition was not "adequately representing" the electorate.
+The petitioners accused Wall of using a position of constitutional authority to promote a personal view and urged for abortion law reform be put up for full discussion and debate with the bill being referred to a select committee.
+In 1975 parliament's social services committee recommended that the petition be referred to the Government for favourable consideration.

+She then won a seat on the Porirua City Council at a 1973 by-election.
+Re-elected for the council in 1974, Smith was also the runner-up in the 1977 Porirua mayoral election.
+As well as standing for mayor she stood for the council as well and was successful.
 Smith was an activist in Porirua over several community issues.
 From 1980 to 2001, when she was narrowly defeated (leaving no artists on the council) Smith was chairperson of the Community Development Committee, which saw her responsible for the library services in Porirua, widely considered to be excellent.
 She was also strong supporter for the Pataka Complex and an art gallery in Porirua.
 The Porirua City Council has named a room in the local Pataka Museum and a prize after her.
+In 1998 she was nominated for the position of deputy mayor, however she lost by one vote to the incumbent, Labour Party councillor Jasmine Underhill.

+Smith was awarded the Queens Service Medal in the 1995 Queen's Birthday Honours for public services.

-She lived in Titahi Bay with her husband Dr Allan Smith and had four children and numerous grandchildren.
+She lived in Tītahi Bay with her husband Dr Allan Smith and had four children and five grandchildren.
+She died on 26 December 2007 from cancer.